AOSC-Tracking/.github/profile/README.md

 ====

 Here you will find a collection of projects for which we maintain patches.
-These projects will be tracked here as ports.
+These projects will be tracked here as repositories.

 Finding and Generating Patches
 ----